 Ernazarov v.
 Kyrgyzstan

-Rahmanberdi Ernazarov was born in 1961 in the Osh Province of Kyrgyzstan.
-Following his separation from his wife, he became involved with another woman, although this relationship then failed.
-In late 2005 he was visited at home by the father of this woman to discuss the breakdown of the relationship.
-The father then complained to the police that Ernazarov had attempted to extort money from him and had committed an act of forced sodomy upon him.
+In late 2005, Rahmanberdi Enazarov was visited at home by the father of a former romantic partner to discuss the breakdown of the relationship.
+The father then complained to the police that Enazarov had attempted to extort money from him and had committed an act of forced sodomy upon him.

-On November 4, 2005, Ernazarov was arrested by the police and detained at Osh police station.
 He was kept in a police cell with six other men.
-After three days he was charged with an offense of forced sodomy.
-Despite an order that he should be moved to a pre-trial detention center, he was kept in police custody for a further two weeks.
+After three days, he was charged, with an offense of forced sodomy.
+Despite an order that he should be moved to a pre-trial detention center, he was kept in police custody for an additional two weeks.

-The police informed the family lawyer that Ernazarov was being constantly abused by the other men in the cell.
-Despite the fact that he was clearly a vulnerable prisoner, they did nothing to prevent the abuse.
+The police informed the family lawyer that Enazarov was being constantly abused by the other men in the cell.
+Even though he was clearly a vulnerable prisoner, they did nothing to prevent the abuse.
 When his sisters visited the police station, they were told by the investigating officer in charge of the case that he was “better off dead”.

-At about 6 a.m. on November 20, 2005, Ernazarov was found lying unconscious and bleeding in the cell.
-He was taken to Osh Central Hospital and died shortly thereafter.
+At about 6 a.m. on November 20, 2005, Enazarov was found lying unconscious and bleeding in the cell.
+He died shortly after being taken to a hospital.

-The police conducted a perfunctory investigation into his death and concluded, in the face of evidence which suggested otherwise, that it was suicide.
-An independent evaluation of the autopsy report by Physicians for Human Rights indicated that it was impossible to conclude that his death was suicide, and that several injuries detailed in the report were very unusual for a suicide and could indicate that he was trying to defend himself.
-The police failed to carry out even the most rudimentary investigatory measures, in that they failed to seize important evidence, question key witnesses, undertake a proper autopsy, or investigate the circumstances by which a vulnerable prisoner was detained in such a way.
+The police conducted a perfunctory investigation into his death and concluded, despite evidence that suggested otherwise, that it was a suicide.
+An independent evaluation of the autopsy report by Physicians for Human Rights indicated that it was impossible to conclude that his death was a suicide and that several injuries detailed in the report were very unusual for a suicide and could indicate that he was trying to defend himself.
+The police, however, failed to carry out even the most rudimentary investigatory measures, in that they failed to seize important evidence, question key witnesses, undertake a proper autopsy, or investigate the circumstances under which a vulnerable prisoner was detained and died.

 Open Society Justice Initiative Involvement

 Arbitrary Killing.
-The lack of a plausible explanation for the death in custody leads to a presumption that he was arbitrarily killed, in violation of Article 6(1).
+The lack of a plausible explanation for the death in custody leads to a presumption that Enazarov was arbitrarily killed, in violation of Article 6(1).

 Torture.
-Ernazarov was subjected to physical and psychological abuse while in custody, with the knowledge and complicity of the police, in violation of Article 7 (prohibition of torture).
+Enazarov was subjected to physical and psychological abuse while in custody, with the knowledge and complicity of the police, in violation of Article 7 (prohibition of torture).